 In 2005, Estonia became the first country in the world to hold nation-wide elections using this method, and in 2007, it made headlines as the first country to use i-voting in parliamentary elections.

 Thanks to its convenience, i-voting is proving highly popular with the Estonian electorate.
-In the Parliamentary elections 2011, 24,3 percent of voters cast their ballots in this way.
+In the European Parliament elections 2014, 31,3 percent of voters cast their ballots in this way.

 In the case of i-voting, the cumulative time savings in the Estonian parliamentary elections of 2011 were 11,000 working days, which would amount to around 504,000 euros in average wages.